kazewong/flowMC/CONTRIBUTING.md

 simplest possible **code sample** demonstrating the expected behavior that is not occurring.
 Also label the issue with the bug label.

+### Do you intend to add a new feature or change an existing feature?

+### Do you have question about the code?

+Do not open an issue.
+Instead, find whether there are already existing threads on the [flowMC support group](https://groups.google.com/u/1/g/flowmc).
+If not, please open a new conversation there.